Will the unions select the leader?

 That makes Labour’s union affiliates, whose votes count for 20 per cent, the potential king makers and could deliver the caucus a leader that a majority of MPs don’t support.

-will be the first time that corporate bodies will get to directly elect the leader of a political party.
-Imagine the fuss if for example you had organisations getting a vote for a political party leader.
+This will be the first time that corporate bodies will get to directly elect the leader of a political party.
+Imagine the fuss if for example you had business organisations getting a vote for a political party leader.

-If and Cunliffe do stand, it is highly likely it will come down to who gets the unions on side – and that is easy.
+If Robertson and Cunliffe do stand, it is highly likely it will come down to who gets the unions on side – and that is easy.
 Unions will vote for what is in their best interest, so the candidate who promises them (publicly or privately) the most favourable law changes to increase their wealth and power, will get their support.

 Comments (26)